 As Oskar Piegsa says in his essay about this project, “These photos are not focused on defining the boundary between culture and nature.
 On the contrary: they show us very clearly how much the two spheres penetrate each other, at least in affluent European countries.”

 In our present age, the Anthropocene, our planet is undergoing rapid warming, erosion, deforestation, ocean acidification, extinction and more.
 As Piegsa writes, “the picturesque is the domestication of nature into a landscaped park.
 The picturesque reduces nature to the pleasant and consumable.”

-LensCulture is pleased to present a small preview of this ambitious, important project.
-A Kickstarter campaign is underway to fund the publication of an elegant, large-format book filled with exquisite photographs, insightful texts, and satellite images of natural disasters from places around the world where such man-made defenses are not yet in place.
+We’re thrilled to say that Schulze has published an elegant, large-format book filled with exquisite photographs, insightful texts, and satellite images of natural disasters from places around the world where such man-made defenses are not yet in place.

-We’ve seen a prototype of the book, and it is impressive.
-It elevates the idea of disaster management to a whole new level.
-Order an advance copy to support the work and help get this important message out into the world.
+The book elevates the idea of disaster management to a whole new level.
+Order a copy to help get this important message out into the world.